socadk/design-practice-repository/tutorials/DPR-Tutorial1.md

 | Order Item | add to order | Specify amount bought, reference product |

 <!-- TODO pattern selection AD missing -->
-We skip additional architectural decision making here for the sake of brevity; on a real project, one would now make quite a few now.
+We skip additional architectural decision making here for the sake of brevity; on a real project, one would now make quite a few decisions now.
+See next step (Step 5) for an example.

 ### Step 5: Refine Service Candidates, Make More Conceptual Architectural Decisions